jimpames/MTOR-RENT-A-HAL-AI-ORCHESTRATION-COMMERCIAL-V2-ALGEBRAIC-not-hard-coded/README.md

 For support before  Memorial Day:
 - Consult your local Claude Opus 4.6 extended, standard $20 consumer license.
 - Explode the zip of code
-- upload all files - dcode and doc - to Claude as a project
+- upload all files - code and doc - to Claude as a project
 - Chat with Claude in the project to troubleshoot

 **Multi-Tronic Operating Realm — voice-first AI orchestration platform**